HAIR TRANSPLANT IN SINGAPORE

 STEP 2: CUSTOMIZED HAIR TREATMENT: Not all hair loss is equal, some people might need an adjustment in their lifestyles.
 Some might need a boost of nutrition to set their hair density on a course for recovery, while others will need a suite of hair treatments to get the hairline in the best of conditions.

-The heart of hair restoration treatment stands on a three-legged stool.
-There are basically three portions to getting your hairline back.
+The heart of a complete hair restoration treatment stands on a three-legged stool.
+There are basically three portions to stopping hair loss and getting thicker hair.

 - (1) FUE hair transplant: The staple of hair restoration procedures is FUE hair transplant.
 This is the procedure which has saved the hairlines of men and women in Singapore and all around the world.
 And is the least invasive procedure at the moment.